onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 You choose to get the partitioned mesh in nodal connectivity, i.e. cell->vertex connectivity.

-*Remark : The object in `ParaDiGM` in which partitioned nodal meshes are stored is `part_mesh_nodal`.
+*Remark : The structure in `ParaDiGM` in which partitioned nodal meshes are stored is `part_mesh_nodal`.
-Here we get this object from `mpart` to have a direct access to the arrays we are interested in.
+Here we get this structure from `mpart` to have a direct access to the arrays we are interested in.
 For more information about this structure, have a look [here](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev/user_manual/partitioning/multipart.html#Partitionned-nodal-mesh-2)*

 ```{code-cell}